jmbekd/Coursera_PML/pml_assignment.md

 ## Synopsis
 A Random Forest model was created to predict how well an individual executed (i.e., the quality of execution) a bicep curl using a dumbbell.
-The out-of- bag error was estimated to be 0.87% based on 10-fold cross-validation and the out-of-sample error rate for the validation data set was approximately 0.8%;
+The out-of-bag error was estimated to be 0.87% based on 10-fold cross-validation and the out-of-sample error rate for the validation data set was approximately 0.8%;
 these results suggested that the Random Forest model was very accurate.
 The Random Forest model was applied to the test data set and all twenty predictions